 Guides and outfitters: If you're a Utahlicensed guide or outfitter-and you're accompanying a paying client to pursue black bear-you do not need a pursuit permit.
-To learn more, see the box on page 23.
+To learn more, see page 32.

-365-day pursuit permits: Pursuit permits are now valid for 365 days from the day you buy them.
-Even though the permits are valid for 365 days, you may pursue bears only during the state's pursuit seasons.
+365-day pursuit permits: Pursuit permits are valid for 365 days from the day you buy them, but you may pursue bears only during the state's pursuit seasons.
 You'll find pursuit season dates on page 6 and pursuit restrictions on page 31.

-Age requirements: If you're 11 years old, but you'll turn 12 during 2018, you can apply for a permit to hunt bears in 2018.
+Age requirements: If you're 11 years old, but you'll turn 12 during 2021, you can apply for a permit to hunt bears in 2021.
 Please see page 8 for more information.